We Let Claude Write Our Database Migrations — Here's What It Silently Deleted

 Lessons

-1. AI coding assistants have exactly as much context as you give them.
+AI coding assistants have exactly as much context as you give them.
 Claude saw one repo.
 The dependency lived in another.
-It was not a hallucination or a mistake — it was a correct answer to an incomplete question.
-The incompleteness was ours.
+It wasn't a hallucination or a mistake.
+It was a correct answer to an incomplete question, and the incompleteness was ours.